Delta Delta Delta: Chapters

-Membership

-Leadership
+Governance

 Active members of each Tri Delta chapter may join a committee or be slated into an office in order to serve the organization and develop leadership skills.
 During the slating process, members adhere to the mantra "The Office Selects the Officer,” and undergo the process of determining the officer that is best suited for each office based on her skills and previous experience.

 Each collegiate chapter president oversees chapter business, including membership in every team and committee.
-Each subsequent office is organized into one of the following teams, each headed by a Vice-President: Administration, Chapter Development, Finance, Public Relations, and Membership.
-Further committees, assistants, and chair-positions are tailored to each chapter's specific needs.
+Each subsequent office is organized into one of the following teams, each headed by a Vice President: Administration, Chapter Development, Finance, Public Relations, and Membership.
+Further committees, assistants, and chair positions are tailored to each chapter's specific needs.
 A new officer structure was introduced in 2020 which consists of the collegiate chapter president and Vice Presidents of Operations, Chapter Programming and Development, Community Relations, and Membership Experience.
 Each officer team consists of one VP and a set of directors.

-Chapter Development Consultants

-Since 1910, Tri Delta has utilized a consultant program, in which recently graduated alumna members are trained and employed by the executive office to visit chapters to provide resources and advice on their chapter business.
-Chapter Development Consultants provide constructive feedback in order to align the chapter with standards determined by the executive office.
-Consultants have gone by many names over the years, including field secretaries and field consultants.
-In 2015, the name was changed to Chapter Development Consultants.

-Alumnae involvement

-After graduation, alumnae may continue to support Tri Delta and stay active within the Greek community via means such as joining an alumna chapter, attending and hosting philanthropy events, donating to the Tri Delta Foundation's scholarships, contributing to The Trident, writing reference letters for potential new members, and volunteering.
-Alumnae who wish to stay connected to or make a more direct contribution to a specific collegiate chapter may join its alumna advisory team.
-Members volunteering on an international level include members of the National Housing Corporation, who manage fraternity properties, and members of the Foundation.
+The National Housing Corporation who manage fraternity properties.